tableau/connector-plugin-sdk/docs/index.md

 ## Developer Path
 You can tell Tableau to load un-packaged connectors with a special command line argument that tells Tableau where to find your Connector.
 See [Run Your "Under Development" Connector]({{ site.baseurl }}/docs/share) for more information.

-# Known Issues

-## The properties builder JavaScript truncates values containing the equal sign '='
-NOV-04-2019: A bug in the JavaScript translation layer means that you cannot use values containing the '=' character.